bevy-cheatbook/bevy-cheatbook/src/introduction.md

 If you want to see some games made with Bevy, see [itch.io][itchio::bevy] or [Bevy Assets][bevyassets::games].

+## Is this book up to date?

+Bevy has a very rapid pace of development, with new major releases roughly every three months.
+Every version brings a lot of changes, so keeping this book updated can be a major challenge.

+To ease the maintenance burden, the policy of the project is that the book may contain content for different versions of Bevy.
+However, mixing Bevy versions on the same page is not allowed.

+At the top of every page, you will see the version it was last updated for.
+All content on that page must be relevant for the stated Bevy version.

 ## Support Me

 <a href="https://github.com/sponsors/inodentry"><button class="ghsponsors-button">GitHub Sponsors</button></a>